C4ptainCrunch/thesis/source/index.rst

 Upper Confidence Bounds for Trees
 ---------------------------------

+Because basic MCTS samples uniformly the game tree, it spends compute time estimating the value of uninsteresting nodes that will never be played in a real game.
+A more efficient method would instead explore more often the interesting parts of the tree: an asymmetric method.
-A better method would be asymmetric and explore more often the interesting parts of the tree.
-Kocsis and Szepervari :cite:`kocsis2006bandit` defined Upper Confidence Bounds for Trees (UCT), a method mixing vanilla MCTS and Upper Confidence Bounds (UCB).
+Kocsis and Szepervari :cite:`kocsis2006bandit` defined Upper Confidence Bounds for Trees (UCT), a method combining vanilla MCTS and Upper Confidence Bounds (UCB) from the multi-armed bandit problem during the selection process.

-Indeed, in step 1, selecting the node during the tree descent that maximizes the probability of winning is analogous to the multi-armed bandit problem in which a player has to choose the slot machine that maximizes the estimated reward.

-The UCB is
+Basic MCTS, during the tree policy, chooses a child at random even if the children is likely of having a poor mean value.
+UCT instead treats the choice of child as a multi-armed bandit problem: picking a child for which we have an estimation of the true value to make a simulation is analogous to picking a slot machine for which we have a estimation of the true reward probability.

+By adapting UCB to a game tree, the UCT formula gives us the upper confidence

 .. math::